AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 *For the purposes of this workshop, we will only look at a LinearLayout.*

+> Check: Ask the students how a LinearLayout or RelativeLayout differ from other Views (TextView, Button, ImageView, etc.)

 Refer to <a src="https://s3-us-west-1.amazonaws.com/udacity-content/PDFs/Common+Android+Views+Cheat+Sheet+(1).pdf">this</a> online cheat sheet for help remembering different types of views and the corresponding syntax.

 ## Guided Practice: Let's draw a few Layouts (10 minutes)